andrasnagy-data/data_science_practice/README.md

 # data_science_practice
-A few projects to practice the functions and practices of data science:
+A few projects to practice the functions and practices of data science :
 Preprocessing document with the main preprocessing functions;
 Data visualization with matplotlib and seaborn;
 Statistical significance tests, such as T-test, Chi square test & ANOVA;